pierrotm777/oXs-RP2040-i2c/README.md

 ### It can log data's on a SD card.
 This require to build also another module with another RP2040: see oXs_logger project

+### It can transmit some localisation data on a separate rf link to another module in order to retrieve a model that has been lost.

-Each function (telemetry/PWM/SBUS/gyro/logger/sequencer) can be used alone or combined with the others.
+Each function (telemetry/PWM/SBUS/gyro/logger/sequencer/localisation) can be used alone or combined with the others.

 Note: when a mpu6050 is used (to improve vario reactivity, stabilize the plane and/or a camera), it is important to calibrate the mp6050 horizontally and vertically (see section below)